hendrycks/anomaly-seg/README.md

     # To evaluate the model on out of distribution test set
     python3 eval_ood.py --DATASET.list_val ./data/test.odgt

-Note: To evaluate the model performance using a CRF with our code please install
+To evaluate the model performance using a CRF with our code please install

     pip install pydensecrf